 Dr. Alexes Hazen on Lasers for Removal of Brown Spots and Scars

-LASER FOR BROWN SPOTS AND SCARS
+LASER FOR BROWN SPOTS

 As we age our skin does not “turn over” as quickly, and we lose collagen and therefore elasticity and thickness which all results in dull and lifeless skin that may feel and look lackluster and wrinkled.
 Lasers are a different modality to perform the same task as peels.
 Other than the very light peels, which have no downtime, they are inexpensive.
 I prefer lasers, as they are specifically targeted to your skin problem and they are more controlled with more dependable results.